Cherreads

 He slipped through the half-open rear gate, turned sharply, and shoved it inward with both hands.

-The chain screeched against metal as the gate swung enough to narrow the gap.
-It didn't latch.
-He didn't need it to.
-He needed delay.
+The chain screeched against metal as the gate swung enough to narrow the gap, it didn't latch, he didn't need it to, he simply needed a delay.

 The first impact hit from the other side almost instantly, rattling the chain-link hard enough to vibrate through his palms.

-"Good," he said under his breath, already moving.
-"Use the door."
+"Good… That's it, use the door." he said under his breath, already moving.

-The rear yard was tighter than it had looked from outside, hemmed in by brick wall on one side and the corrugated shed on the other.
+The rear yard was tighter than it had looked from outside, hemmed in by brick wall on one side and the corrugated iron on the other.

 A pallet of drink crates sat half-collapsed in one corner, a stack of empty milk crates, a rusting trolley, too much clutter to fight cleanly in, but enough obstacles to slow something mindless.